nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 ### Custom SUBDOMAIN (go.branch.com)

+{% caution title="Do not use www" %}
+Some browsers have special rules for processing URLs beginning with `www`.
+We strongly recommend you do not a `www` prefix in your custom subdomain.
+{% endcaution %}

 1. Create a CNAME for your subdomain and point it to `custom.bnc.lt`
 1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Custom Link Domain** section.
 1. Check the **Enable custom domain** box.